Not knowing the basics about your finances can cost you big time.

 Some FinLit resources

-The federal government has a number of sites, including Mymoney.gov, created by the Federal Financial Literacy and Education Commission, which is a financial literacy partnership between dozens of U.S. federal departments and agencies.
+The federal government has a number of sites, including Mymoney.gov, created by the Federal Financial Literacy and Education Commission, a financial literacy partnership between dozens of U.S. federal departments and agencies.

 The Consumer Financial Protection Bureau (CFPB) has information on everything from auto loans and mortgages to student loans and buying a house.